Amaretti Cookies

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-With a crispy exterior and soft interior, these Italian almond flavored Amaretti Cookies are perfect for your holiday celebration!
+With a crispy exterior and soft interior, these almond flavored Italian Amaretti Cookies are perfect for your holiday celebration!
 There are many variations of this recipe, and most have been passed from generation to generation.
-This is my favorite version and just happens to be super simple and naturally gluten free too!
+This is my favorite version and just happens to be super easy, using simple ingredients – and naturally gluten free too!
 Want more cookie ideas to get you in the festive mood?
 Check out my Candy Cane Cookies or Christmas Shortbread Cookies.

 amaretti-cookies-stacked on wood board